Background pattern

 Do not use with other medications to relieve nasal congestion.

-Taking GELOCATIL GRIPE CON PSEUDOEFEDRINA with food, drinks, and alcohol
+Taking GELOCATIL GRIPE CON PSEUDOEFEDRINA tablets with food, drinks, and alcohol

-While taking this medication, do not consume alcoholic beverages, as it may increase the risk of adverse effects.
+While being treated with this medication, you cannot consume alcoholic beverages, as it may increase the risk of side effects.

-This medication is contraindicated in the first trimester of pregnancy because it may cause intestinal and facial malformations in the newborn.
+This medication is contraindicated in the first trimester of pregnancy because it may cause malformations in the intestine and face of the newborn.
 Additionally, it should not be taken during the rest of pregnancy unless your doctor considers it strictly necessary.

-Women breastfeeding should not take this medication, as it passes into breast milk and may cause adverse effects in the baby.
+Breastfeeding women should not take this medication, as it passes into breast milk and may cause side effects in the baby.

-Gelocatil Gripe con Pseudoefedrina may cause drowsiness, affecting mental and/or physical ability.
-If you experience these effects, avoid driving vehicles or operating machinery.
+Gelocatil Gripe con Pseudoefedrina may cause drowsiness, altering mental and/or physical ability.
+If you experience these effects, avoid driving vehicles or using machines.

 Athletes